switchupcb/srt3/README.rst

     可是这些珍贵的淡水中却充满了惊奇

-These tools are easy to chain together, for example, say you have one subtitle with Chinese and English, and other with French, but you want Chinese and French only.
-Oh, and the Chinese one is 5 seconds later than it should be.
+These tools are easy to chain together.
+For example, you have a subtitle containing Chinese and English, and another containing French.
+You only want Chinese French.
+The Chinese and English subtitle is also 5 seconds late.
 That's easy enough to sort out:

 .. code::

-   $ srt lines-matching -m hanzidentifier -f hanzidentifier.has_chinese -i chs+eng.srt |
+   $ srt lines_matching -m hanzidentifier -f hanzidentifier.has_chinese -i chs+eng.srt |
-   >     srt fixed-timeshift --seconds -5 |
+   >     srt fixed_timeshift --seconds -5 |
    >     srt mux --input - --input fra.srt

-See the srt_tools/ directory for more information.
+See the srt/tools/ directory for more information.

 .. _hanzidentifier: https://github.com/tsroten/hanzidentifier